-Based on a short story by Alastair Reynolds (aka the author of Beyond the Aquila Rift), Zima Blue follows reporter Claire Markham as she recounts the assignment of a lifetime; to interview Zima, a mysterious and reclusive artist in a future society known for his mural work, and tell the world his life story before he unveils his final piece.
+Based on a short story by Alastair Reynolds (aka the author of Beyond the Aquila Rift), Zima Blue follows reporter Claire Markham as she recounts the assignment of a lifetime.
+In this case, to interview Zima and tell the world his life story before he unveils his final piece.
+Zima is a mysterious and reclusive artist in a future society known for his mural work.
 It starts as Claire travels to Zima’s home, an island in the middle of a vast ocean.
-As she’s travelling, she describes the early life of Zima.
-Long ago (at least a few hundred years ago), Zima emerged onto the art scene in portraiture, but moved on to murals due to his lack of satisfaction with portraits.
-His murals soon become famous for both their grand complexity,and the growing presence of squares of a unique shade of blue, dubbed Zima Blue.
+As she’s traveling, she describes the early life of Zima.
+Long ago – at least a few hundred years ago – Zima emerged onto the art scene in portraiture but moved on to murals due to his lack of satisfaction with portraits.
+His murals soon become famous for both their grand complexity and the growing presence of squares of a unique shade of blue, dubbed Zima Blue.

 Zima then tells her the story of the pool.
-Hundreds of years ago on Earth (implied to be roughly our present, or the near future), a young woman with a keen interest in practical robotics who tested designs on her robots, her favorite being the robot that cleaned her swimming pool.
+Hundreds of years ago on Earth (implied to be roughly our present or the near future), a young woman with a keen interest in practical robotics who tested designs on her robots, her favorite being the robot that cleaned her swimming pool.
 Over time, the woman made the robot smarter and more effective at cleaning the pool through constant upgrades until she died.
 The pool robot was then passed on to multiple owners, growing more and more advanced with time.

 So, yeah.
 Safe to say when I watched Zima Blue for the first time, it blew my then weed buzzed mind.
 Everything just came together into a great whole, made only more apparent after my indifference to Lucky 13.
 The first thing that grabbed me was the animation.
 Provided by Passion Animation Studios, the animation was a true treat to look at.
-Even though the original short story was written in the mid 2000’s, the animation, thankfully some hand drawn 2D animation, gave me a retro feel.
+Even though the original short story was written in the mid-2000s, the animation, thankfully some hand-drawn 2D animation, gave me a retro feel.

-In the case of Zima Blue, the reveal of Zima’s origins allowed us to understand why he pursued art to such a degree, but on a deeper level highlighted the theme of the episode: grand quests for meaning and happiness lead only to dissatisfaction and spiritual malaise; instead, meaning and happiness come from being true to one’s self, even if its as little as cleaning a pool.
+In the case of Zima Blue, the reveal of Zima’s origins allowed us to understand why he pursued art to such a degree.
+On a deeper level, the reveal highlighted the theme of the episode.
+Namely, grand quests for meaning and happiness lead only to dissatisfaction and spiritual malaise.
+Instead, meaning and happiness come from being true to one’s self, even if it’s as little as cleaning a pool.
 It’s a simple lesson, one we see a lot in both fiction and in real life, but the way the twist rolls out gives the story the kind of nuance the best stories have.

 With Zima Blue, we see an android living a full life, with all the twists and turns we have, but given an android flair.
-We see Zima progress from simple minded machine without worry, to complex being burdened with a need for meaning and a burning nostalgia for the past, ending back where he began.
-It’s a journey we all, hopefully, are destined to make in our own way.
-On this journey we come to realize, along with Zima, what’s truly important; happiness and meaning comes from being true to one’s self, no matter how mundane it may be.
-The fact we get all this in 10ish minutes is a testament about how well suited sci-fi is for telling this kind of story, and why it should be treasured.
+We see Zima progress from simple-minded machine without worry, to the complex being burdened with a need for meaning and a burning nostalgia, ending back where he began.
+It’s a journey we all, hopefully, are destined to make.
+On this journey, we come to realize, along with Zima, what’s truly important.
+Namely, happiness and meaning come from being true to one’s self, no matter how mundane it may be.
+The fact we get all this in 10ish minutes is a testament about how well-suited sci-fi is for telling this kind of story, and why it should be treasured.